springernature/frontend-playbook/security/secure-markup.md

 Sanitising input is the responsibility of the server in most cases, but we must also sanitise input in rich JavaScript applications (e.g. URL fragments) at the risk of exposing our users to attacks like [DOM XSS/Client-Side XSS](https://www.owasp.org/index.php/Types_of_Cross-Site_Scripting#DOM_Based_XSS_.28AKA_Type-0.29).

-Such sanitisation is beyond the scope of this document, but as authors of HTML forms in particular we can mitigate _some_ classes of client-side attack by specifying some form widget attributes.
-This is no substitute for sanitisation but forms part of a ["belt & braces"](https://www.collinsdictionary.com/dictionary/english/belt-and-braces) approach to security, as well as reducing a common source of bugs.
+Such sanitisation is beyond the scope of this document, but as authors of HTML forms we can mitigate _some_ classes of client-side attack by specifying some form widget attributes.
+This is no substitute for sanitisation but constitutes part of a ["belt & braces"](https://www.collinsdictionary.com/dictionary/english/belt-and-braces) approach to security, as well as reducing a common source of bugs.

 - `form` &mdash; specify `accept-charset="utf-8"`.
 Charset issues are a common source of bugs generally.
 If a page has been parsed as UTF-8 the browser _should_ default to sending data as UTF-8, but it's easy to specify the `accept-charset` as extra protection in case something breaks, so why not do it?
 - `input` &mdash; if the value of the type attribute is `text`, `email`, `search`, `password`, `tel`, or `url`, specify the `maxlength` attribute.